StackVista/stackstate-docs/stackpacks/integrations/static_health.md

       health_file: /path/to/health.csv
       delimiter: ';'
      ```
-2. [Restart StackState Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.
+2. [Restart StackState ](../../setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.
 3. Once the Agent has restarted, wait for the Agent to collect data from the specified [health CSV file](static_health.md#csv-file-format) and send it to StackState.

 {% hint style="info" %}